 Thank you for your interest in selling with Urban Village Farmers’ Market Association (UVFM)!

 UVFM operates California Certified Farmers' Markets, which means that you have the opportunity to bypass wholesale distributors and sell what you grow or produce directly to the public.
-The success of our thriving community markets depends on the farmers and food that we support as a part of our mission.

 Please take the time to read through our FAQs at the bottom of the page as it will give you a good sense of the process and what to expect if approved.